 • SAT and ACT tests are still being administered, some universities will not accept scores after the October test date, check your dates!

 • If required for your university application ask your counselor, teachers, and coaches or employers for letters of recommendation.
 Give them a minimum of two weeks meet your deadlines and make sure to provide them with a copy of your resume.

 • If you applied for EOP (Educational Opportunity Program) be sure you’ve asked for letters of recommendation and completed all necessary paperwork.

 • UC applications are available for submission November 1-November 30.

-• UC essays should be in the final stages.
+• UC Personal Insight Questions should be in the final stages.
 Make sure to ask for feedback and proofreading before sending them off.

 • Finish UC and CSU applications.